comunica/Article-ISWC2023-SolidQuery/content/approach.md

 #### Formal description

-To discover type indexes and follow links within them, we formalize the following source selector from a given WebID with URI $$s$$ when querying a BGP $$B$$:
+To discover and traverse type indexes, we formalize the following source selector from a given WebID with URI $$s$$ when querying a BGP $$B$$:

 $$